kamstrup/fn/README.md

 OptMap(opt, func(val T) S)     // Converts the opt into another type

 opt.Seq() // Interprets the option as a single-valued Seq

+opt.Error() // Returns nil, fn.ErrEmpty, or any captured error
+opt.OnErr(func (error) T { ... }) // Returns the opt value T, or invokes a callback with the error
 ```

+**Opt Misconceptions and Pitfalls**: Opts should be passed by value, on the stack.
+If you use pointers, `*Opt` or `&opt`, something is wrong.
+They have a bit of memory overhead
+and should not be stored in arrays or slices.
+You *can* use them in seqs because they are
+lazily created 1 by 1 and kept short-lived on the stack.
+An Opt is not a "promise" or "future" - they capture an existing result.

 ### Parallel Execution
 You can execute a Seq in N goroutines mapping the results into a new Seq with `fn.Go()`: